cdpxe/Network-Covert-Channels-A-University-level-Course/README.md

 Worms University of Applied Sciences, contact: wendzel (at) hs-worms (dot) de

 ## Introduction
 This is an open online course on network information hiding.
 The course contains video material and slides that I use in my undergraduate and graduate courses at Worms University of Applied Sciences, Germany.
 (I recorded the videos anyway, so why shouldn't I make them public.)
 I also used (a part of) these slides at other universities, summer schools etc. over the years.
 I updated these slides over the years and will continue to do so.
 Feel free to use my slides in your own class.
 I made sure that references are using links so that you and your students can get easier access to the publications.
+After remaining a closed offline class for several years, this class was initially taught online in summer term 2020.
+However, it remains online for the future and will receive updates from time to time.

 Please note that quite some content of this class is based on the book W. Mazurczyk, S. Wendzel, S. Zander, A. Houmansadr, K. Szczypiorski: [Information Hiding in Communication Networks](https://ieeexplore.ieee.org/book/7434879), WILEY-IEEE, 2016.
 If you are an IEEE member, you should be able to download the book for free.